 Just because I noted above that solid colors are great for engagement photos, that does not mean that you CAN’T do patterns!
 As long as the pattern isn’t distracting and taking your eyes away from the subject, then go for it!
 Sometimes it can even add to the fun of the engagement photo outfit!
 The more serious rule of thumb here is to maybe only have ONE pattern between the two of you, so that they are not competing.

-I love this printed skirt that Rachel chose (above)!
-Below, Adam wore a plaid shirt, while Kaitlin wore a solid cream sweater.
+I love this printed skirt that Rachel chose (above, left)!
+To the right, Adam wore a plaid shirt, while Kaitlin wore a solid cream sweater.

 Seasonal Engagement Photo Outfit Ideas